amzn/style-dictionary/docs/extending.md

 # Extending

 The style dictionary build system is easily extended.
-We don't know exactly how everyone will want to use style dictionaries in their project, which is why we made it easy to create custom transforms and formats.
+We don't know exactly how everyone will want to use style dictionaries in their project, which is why we made it simple to create custom transforms and formats.

 ## Extension Functions in the API
 * [registerTransform](api.md#registertransform)